 User contract.
 Researchers may gain access to datasets only after accepting an agreement to use and cite the data in a proper fashion, for scientific research and education within an academic framework, and following typical scientific ethical norms of conduct.
 Click here to see an example of our standard user contract.

 Protection of qualitative data

 Informed consent and anonymisation.
-DARIS, the data and research information services department of FORS will only release non-fully anonymised qualitative data (audio, video, images, transcriptions) if there has been informed consent by study participants for their data to be used for research purposes and to be shared for secondary analysis.
-DARIS will in principle, however, give access to fully anonymised text transcriptions without informed consent, since it would be extremely difficult to identify individual study participants.
+DARISS, the data and research information services department of FORS will only release non-fully anonymised qualitative data (audio, video, images, transcriptions) if there has been informed consent by study participants for their data to be used for research purposes and to be shared for secondary analysis.
+DARISS will in principle, however, give access to fully anonymised text transcriptions without informed consent, since it would be extremely difficult to identify individual study participants.
 It should be noted though that it is rare to have a text transcription that has been fully and sufficiently anonymised, and DARIS does not provide this service.

 Access eligibility criteria.
 Access to qualitative data is restricted to researchers and students affiliated with a research institution (e.f., a university or university of applied science), although unaffiliated researchers can apply for access.
 Such requests are carefully vetted.
 Access is only granted for research projects or teaching purposes, with adequate justification for why the data are needed.

 User contract.
 Before receiving the data, users must accept a user contract legally binding them to specific terms, including proper use, citation, and storage of the data, as well as respect for the confidentiality of individual study participants.
 All requests for data must be accompanied by a project description and statement of purpose.

 For more information on protection and archiving of qualitative data, see our Policy on Archiving qualitative data.

 Besides protecting study participants, DARIS also protects certain rights and interests of those who deposit data with us: